Mitigating scattering in a quantum system using only an integrating sphere

 \section{acknowledgments}

-Data presented in this work was taken in T.L.'s quantum sensing lab at the University of Tennessee at Chattanooga.
+The experiment was performed under the supervision of T.L. in his quantum sensing lab at the University of Tennessee at Chattanooga.
 Z. J. is supported by the Herman F. Heep and Minnie Belle Heep Texas A$\&$M University Endowed Fund held/administered by the Texas A$\&$M Foundation.
 We would like to thank the Robert A. Welch Foundation, grant No. A-1261, A-1547, and A-1943), Air Force Office of Scientific Research (Award No. FA9550-20-1-0366) and the National Science Foundation (Grant No. PHY-2013771).
-This material is also based upon work supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under Award Number DE-SC-0023103 and FWP-ERW7011.
+This material is also based upon work supported by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under Award Number DE-SC-0023103 and DE-AC36-08GO28308.